Patcharanat/TD-test/README.md

 4. Terraform
     - When applying terraform, I found out service account doesn't have permission enough to create bucket, so I added the following role to the service account:
         - Storage Admin
-    - defining schema for data we intend to store in BigQuery is a hard work, then I found out that we can use `autodetect` option in BigQuery load job to automatically infer the schema from the data.
+    - Defining schema for data we intend to store in BigQuery is a hard work, then I found out that we can use `autodetect` option in BigQuery load job to automatically infer the schema from the data.
 This is a good practice for handling semi-structured data.
-    - instead of using `bigquery` module, using `google_bigquery_dataset` and `google_bigquery_table` modules is more convenient and simpler for me.
+    - Instead of using `bigquery` module, using `google_bigquery_dataset` and `google_bigquery_table` resources are more convenient and simpler for me.

 ## Question 2: Text Sanitizer